AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/cloud-manager-cs-faqs.md

 ## The code quality check failed and our deployment is stuck.
 Is there a way to bypass this check? {#deployment-stuck}

 Yes.
-All code quality check failures except for the security rating are non-critical metrics, so they can be bypassed by expanding the items in the results UI.
+All code quality check failures except for the security rating are non-critical metrics, so they can be bypassed as part of a deployment pipeline by expanding the items in the results UI.

-See the document [Code Quality Testing](/help/implementing/cloud-manager/code-quality-testing.md) for more details.
+See the documents [Code Quality Testing](/help/implementing/cloud-manager/code-quality-testing.md) and [Configuring Non-Production Pipelines](/help/implementing/cloud-manager/configuring-pipelines/configuring-non-production-pipelines.md) for more details.

 ## Can I use SNAPSHOT for the version of the Maven project? {#use-snapshot}